elvisnava/DSLab-StackOverflow/lit-review.md

 First, they construct the list of features extraction user-features (answer reputation, number of posts etc), question (question age, readability scores, number of words etc)- and thread-features (answers that are already there).
 They train and evaluate three different approaches to predict the question that the user decided to answer, namely Random Forests as a pointwise method, LambdaRank as a pairwise approach, and ListNet for a listwise method.

 They evaluated their methods on the Stackexchange Cooking Q&A community.
 For each user at each time t, they considered all open and available questions as possible candidates for users to select to answer, which was 328 questions per user per time.
 The random forest performed best, achieving a MRR= 0.446 meaning that selected questions are found on average in the 2nd or 3rd position.
 They further analyzed which features were most important and found that question features seem most informative, followed by user features.
 They also individual features by dropping them one by one and computing the accuracy of the random forest.
 Referal count of the question, question reputation and number of answers were ranked highest.
 Restricting the features to a subset containing the ones that were highest ranked they could improve the overall accuracy, indication that feature selection can increase performance and reduce computational effort at the same time.

+## IEEE 2015 - Exploiting User Feedback for Expert Finding in Community Question Answering <sub><sup><sub><sup>Needs better grammar proofreading</sup></sub></sup></sub>

+The paper formalizes expert finding as a "learning to rank" problem, and presents a listwise learning approach called ListEF.
+The learned ranking function computes a score for every question-user pair, each pair a feature vector, and the outcome is evaluated by the corresponding answer score from the training data with a listwise loss function.

+To identify user topical expertise, the authors first train a tagword topic model (TTM) to extract topics from questions, and then extract user expertise features by a COmpetition-based User exPertise Extraction (COUPE) method.
+At last, the ranking function is learned with user expertise features using LambdaMART.

+TTM uses tag-word combinations and aggregates them at the corpus level, to overcome the data sparsity problem caused by short questions which makes alternatives like LDA perform poorly.
+The latent distributions on topics, tags and words are learned using Gibbs sampling.
+Later, topic distributions are inferred for the single documents.
+COUPE profiles every user by comparing their answer to a question to those of other users, and constructing counts of "wins", "ties" and "losses".
+Then, given a new question, the counts for previous questions are reshaped using topic similarity to the current question, and aggregated with simple descriptive statistics.

 # Fairness
 ## ACM 2017 New Fairness Measures